Intel 8086: Example code

-The following 8086/8088 assembler source code is for a subroutine named _memcpy that copies a block of data bytes of a given size from one location to another.
-The data block is copied one byte at a time, and the data movement and looping logic utilizes 16-bit operations.
+The following 8086 assembly source code is for a subroutine named _strtolower that copies a null-terminated ASCIIZ character string from one location to another, converting all alphabetic characters to lower case.
+The string is copied one byte (8-bit character) at a time.

-The code above uses the BP (base pointer) register to establish a call frame, an area on the stack that contains all of the parameters and local variables for the execution of the subroutine.
-This kind of calling convention supports reentrant and recursive code, and has been used by most ALGOL-like languages since the late 1950s.
+The example code uses the BP (base pointer) register to establish a call frame, an area on the stack that contains all of the parameters and local variables for the execution of the subroutine.
+This kind of calling convention supports reentrant and recursive code and has been used by Algol-like languages since the late 1950s.
+A flat memory model is assumed, specifically, that the DS and ES segments address the same region of memory.